There are plenty of ways to make money online.

 Step 1: Find Your Niche

-That gets at the core reason as to why you should give some thought to the subject matter you want to blog about.
 Clients want to work with people who have written in their niche before, so starting in one subject area can become a self-reinforcing cycle that leads you to bigger and better work within that niche (and closely related topics).
-The good news is that you can find a niche today – no matter who you are, there is something that you can write about.
+The good news is that you can find a niche today – no matter who you are there is something that you can write about.

-But even while you focus on developing your standing in your niche, remember that this will be an ongoing process; you’re not married to the topics that you write about initially.
-You can always expand or transition.
-At the same time, your best chances at snagging paying work will come on topics in which you have expertise.
+But even while you focus on developing your niche, remember that this will be an ongoing process.
+You’re not married to the topics that you write about initially.
+You can always expand or transition as you find niches that interest you.

 Step 2: Start A Blog